You are currently viewing The Power of CSS3 Animation: Creating a Flying Plane with Parallax Effect

 1. HTML Structure

-• Sky (background color + gradient)
+• Sky (background color and gradient)

 HTML